dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/addons/google-dns-zone.md

             - `LABELS` with your label.
             - `DNS_SUFFIX` with your main domain or subdomain.

-1. Add name servers

-    === "Subdomain"

-        !!! note "Note"

-            If you configure subdomain add Google name servers to your main domain control panel for this subdomain example:
-            `ns-cloud-d1.googledomains.com`,`ns-cloud-d2.googledomains.com`,`ns-cloud-d3.googledomains.com`,`ns-cloud-d4.googledomains.com`

-    === "Main domain"

-        !!! note "Note"

-            At the end you need to update your domain's name servers to use Cloud DNS to publish your new records to the internet.
-            Example: `ns-cloud-d1.googledomains.com`,`ns-cloud-d2.googledomains.com`,`ns-cloud-d3.googledomains.com`,`ns-cloud-d4.googledomains.com`

 1. Get Ingress IP address

     === "Kubernetes Ingress"